djhmateer/hugo-quickstart/content/posts/28 irish stout extract.md

 26th March put into a keg and force carbed at 30psi for a few hours (rolled around too).
 Very drinkable beer!

+By end of April this had ended up spoiling and was undrinkable.
+Perhaps due to incorrect flushing of CO2 ie not enough had caused oxygenation.